SMS Trinity 4000 Round Review

 What is the SMS Trinity LAM and what is its price point?

-The SMS Trinity is a budget-friendly Laser Aiming Module (LAM) with visible green and infrared lasers and an adjustable IR illuminator.
-It is priced at approximately $350, positioning it as an affordable option for tactical applications.
+The SMS Trinity is a budget-friendly Laser Aiming Module (LAM) designed for night vision use.
+It is priced at $350, making it an accessible option for those seeking tactical laser capabilities without the cost of high-end professional units.

-How does the SMS Trinity perform under recoil?
+How does the SMS Trinity perform under recoil and over extended use?

-What are the main drawbacks of the SMS Trinity LAM?
+What are the main criticisms of the SMS Trinity LAM?

-Key drawbacks include the visible laser failing under recoil, a wandering zero (2-4 MOA) on heavier recoiling platforms like the AK after extended use, and a hyper-sensitive double-tap for constant-on mode.
-Excessive lubricant on the divergence slider also attracts dirt.
+Key criticisms include the visible laser failing under recoil, a wandering zero on certain platforms, a hyper-sensitive double-tap for constant-on, and excessive lubricant on the divergence slider attracting dirt.
+The diffuser cap is also deemed slow for CQB.

-Is the SMS Trinity LAM suitable for beginners or secondary rifles?
+Is the SMS Trinity LAM recommended for any users?

 Related News